sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 2: The iframe will only show a scrollbar when absolutely necessary (i.e., when its content exceeds its set height).

-This approach provides a good balance between user experience and practicality, given the constraints.
+This approach provides somewhat of a balance between user experience and practicality, given the constraints, but does not fully address the issue of scroll bars.

 In this scenario, even when the browser is full screen, the embedded content we have elected to provide from Sigma will be too long, and thus the iframe requires a scroll bar.

 The parent page, however, should still avoid having a scroll bar.

-For this use case, we will simply allow the iframe to scroll but ensure the parent page does not.
+For this example, we will simply allow the iframe to scroll, but ensure the parent page does not.

 Replace the code in your embed project folder for `index.html` with this code:
 ```sql